monikastrah/431-2020/quizzes/quiz1/notes.md

 A student asked about visual acuity.
 If two things look to be the same to you in this plot, then they probably are.
 There is no tiny difference in play that you are supposed to be able to discern.

+## Question 25

+We consider a value of "unknown" in the `starwars` data to be a non-missing value for purposes of this question.
+- Dr. Love has worked through the answer assuming these missing, as well, to establish the two responses that we'll call acceptable for this question.